soohyunnie/dsc-chi-warmup-pca/README.md

 - for the first 50 principal components,
   - scale the data
   - generate the number of principal components and transform them into features
-  - generate train and test predictions through 10-fold cross validation
+  - Using Logistic Regression with default inputs, generate train and test predictions through 10-fold cross validation
     - *Hint:* use `sklearn.cross_validate`
     - *Level up:* ideally, you would scale and PCA on each training fold (why?).
 Use a pipeline!
   - graph the means of the train and test predictions for each number of principal component